kobiyoyo/RailsJWTToken/README.md

   include Knock::Authenticable
 end
 ````
-poooo u almost there friend,Add an authenticate_user before filter to any controller,here am going to first add it to users_controller in order to enable users signup.
+poooo u almost there friend,Add an authenticate_user before filter to any controller to be authenticated,here am going to first add it to users_controller in order to enable users signup.
 ````ruby
 # app/controllers/user_controller.rb
 before_action :authenticate_user,except: [:create]

 ````
 If you are using Rails 5.2 or higher you need to take two more steps.
-First, protect_from_forgery is included in ActionController::Base by default now, so you need to skip that in the Knock controller we generated for logging in from our React client.
+- First,since protect_from_forgery is included in ActionController::Base by default, now you need to skip that in the Knock controller we generated for logging in from our React client.
 API clients are from a different domain so they won't have the standard Rails authenticity token.

 ````ruby
 # app/controllers/user_token_controller.rb